Thermodynamic-Limit Evidence for Chiral Superconductivity Induced by Doping Chiral Topological Phases: Additional numerical data

-{\bf \emph{Magnetic transition between intermediate and large $U$.}}~ In the large-$U$ limit, the Hofstadter-Hubbard model reduces to an effective NN Heisenberg model, favoring $120^{\circ}$ N\'eel order~\cite{gong2017global,wietek2017chiral}.
-We determine the critical point between the intermediate-$U$ CSL and large-$U$ magnetic phase.
+With the Mott transition point between weak-$U$ Chern insulator and intermediate-$U$ CSL fixed, here we determine the magnetic transition point between the intermediate-$U$ CSL and large-$U$ magnetic phase.
+In the large-$U$ limit, the Hofstadter-Hubbard model reduces to an effective NN Heisenberg model, favoring $120^{\circ}$ N\'eel order~\cite{gong2017global,wietek2017chiral}.
 As N\'eel order spontaneously breaks spin-rotation symmetry in 2D infinite system, the correlation length of spin-spin correlations in the N\'eel phase diverge.
 In infinite tensor network simulations, finite bond dimensions limits the correlation length, making finite-correlation-length scaling of magnetization important~\cite{rader2018finite,corboz2018finite,hasik2021investigation,ferrari2023static,hasik2024incommensurate}.
 We perform $Z_2$ symmetric iPESS simulations with a unit cell $6\times 6$ which accommodates $120^{\circ}$ N\'eel order.
-Although such large cell is typically challenging for variational optimization due to memory demands, the rank-3 structure of iPESS tensors costs much less memory than rank-4 iPEPS and thus enables simulation up to $D=10$.